In the days when an ice cream sundae cost much less, a 10-year-old boy entered a hotel coffee shop and sat at a table.

 “Well, how much is a plain dish of ice cream?” he inquired.

-By now more people were waiting for a table and the waitress was growing impatient.
+By now more important people were waiting for a table and the waitress was growing impatient.

 “Thirty-five cents,” she brusquely replied